 - Littering is prohibited.

 - An FWC Law Enforcement Officer may search any camp, vehicle or boat, in accordance with law.

 - Falconers may hunt during the statewide falconry season anytime a management area is open for public access.
 Falconers are not exempt from the recreational use permit requirement.

-- Recreational access is allowed only during periods open to hunting and 7 days before each open hunting season by individuals possessing a valid recreational use permit except that the spouse and dependent children of a permittee may engage in outdoor recreational activities other than hunting while in the company of the permittee.
+- Recreational access is allowed only during periods open to hunting and 7 days before each open hunting season (except access for the wild hog-still season is restricted to hunt dates only) by individuals possessing a valid recreational use permit except that the spouse and dependent children of a permittee may engage in outdoor recreational activities other than hunting while in the company of the permittee.
 The area is closed to the public at all other times.

 - All persons must enter and exit at designated entrances (see map).

 - Vehicles may only be operated on designated roads.

 - The use of all-terrain vehicles is prohibited.